 This guidance covers the legislative requirements and considerations for a claims delegate regarding a section 57 IME and addresses:

-• factors a claims delegate should consider when arranging a section 57 IME.
+• factors a claims delegate should consider when arranging a section 57 IME

-The purpose of a section 57 IME
+When to consider requesting a section 57 IME

 A section 57 IME may be used to seek additional medical information in relation to an employee’s medical condition(s) to assist the claims delegate to effectively manage an employee’s claim and support timely decisions.
 As part of the section 57 IME, a medical report will be provided and will usually address: